A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Algebraic sets

 Several statements will depend on linear changes of variables.
-If $\KK$ is a field, we denote by $\GL(n, \KK)$ the set of $n\times n$ invertible matrices with entries in $\KK$; when $\KK=\C$, we do not mention it.
-The subset of matrices in $\GL(n, \KK)$ which leave invariant the first $e$ coordinates and which act only on the last $n-e$ ones is denoted by $\GL(n,e,\KK)$ (such matrices have a $2 \times 2$ block diagonal structure, the first block being the identity).
-If extra variables are added on top of $\X=X_1,\dots,X_n$, these matrices will act only on the $\X$ variables.
+If $\KK$ is a field (typically for us $\C$ or $\QQ$), we denote by $\GL(n, \KK)$ the set of $n\times n$ invertible matrices with entries in $\KK$; when $\KK=\C$, we simply write $\GL(n)$ for $\GL(n, \C)$.
+The subset of matrices in $\GL(n, \KK)$ which leave invariant the first $e$ coordinates and which act only on the last $n-e$ ones is denoted by $\GL(n,e,\KK)$; such matrices have a $2 \times 2$ block diagonal structure, the first block being the identity. {\em If extra variables are added on top of $\X=X_1,\dots,X_n$, these matrices will act only on the $\X$ variables}.